-Thursday’s NBA Draft Lottery set the pecking order for the teams picking No.’s 1-14 in this year’s draft.
-The winner among the losers was the Minnesota Timberwolves.
+With the 2020 NBA Draft date of Nov.
+18 swiftly approaching, we wanted to take a deeper dive into this year’s crop of talent.
+The winner among the losers on NBA Draft Lottery night was the Minnesota Timberwolves.
 The team with the third-worst regular season record was awarded the first overall selection.

 The Golden State Warriors, who are looking to get healthy and return to their winning ways, will pick second, the Charlotte Hornets third, with the Chicago Bulls and Cleveland Cavaliers rounding out the first five selections.

 This will be one of the most unique NBA Drafts on record due to the COVID-19 pandemic.
-Not only is the draft delayed by at least four months, NBA front offices will be making picks with far less real-time evaluation because of the cancellations of many conference tournaments and the NCAA Tournament last season.
+Not only is the draft delayed by five months, NBA front offices will be making picks with far less real-time evaluation because of the cancellations of many conference tournaments and last season’s NCAA Tournament.
 Another interesting aspect of this draft is NBA scouts and front office personnel will not be able to evaluate prospects in a live draft combine setting, but rather a virtual one taking place at regional sites.

 In this piece, myself and Ronnie Flores do our best to predict which players the lottery teams will select based on fit and team needs.
 Check out our selections in a three-part series, beginning with picks No.’s 10-14 below.